Playoff field set: Georgia vs. Ohio State; Michigan vs. TCU - Local News 8

 Alabama (10-2) was fifth in the committee rankings, missing the CFP for just the second time in its nine-year history.
 The Crimson Tide, with a little lobbying from coach Nick Saban, were hoping to become the first team to lose two games and make the playoff.

 The committee instead simply moved Ohio State from fifth last week to fourth this week, setting up just the second matchup ever between the Bulldogs and Buckeyes.
-The only time Georgia and Ohio State have played was in the 1993 Citrus Bowl, a Bulldogs’ victory.
+The only time Georgia and Ohio State have played was in the 1992 Citrus Bowl, a Buckeyes’ victory.

 “They got a lot of really great players because we recruit a lot of the same kids,” Georgia coach Kirby Smart said.